-The wreaths are out, the lights are on and the meals are being prepped.
-In fact the only thing we're missing (at least in the south) is snow...
+It's Christmas!
+The wreaths are out, the lights are on and, no doubt, the meals are being prepped.

-Nevertheless, get ready for the festive season with our essential list of the greatest Christmas movies ever made, one that invested us with a warm, seasonal glow.
+It's time to celebrate the festive season with our essential list of the greatest Christmas movies ever made, ones that invested us with a warm, seasonal glow.

 The Ref is probably the only festive flick in our tinsel-draped rundown that you’ve never heard of.
 An outrageously overlooked gem, this bruise-black comedy headlines Denis Leary as a cantankerous cat burglar who finds himself saddled with a couple of bickering hostages (played by Kevin Spacey and Judy Davis) on Christmas Eve.